byteball/aa-channels-lib/doc/reference.md

   * amount_spent_by_me: total amount spent by you through channel
   * amount_spent_by_peer: total amount spent by peer through channel
   * free_amount: amount available for spending by you through channel
-  * pending_deposits: total amount you have deposited but it's not confirmed yet
+  * my_deposits: total amount you have deposited but it's not confirmed yet

 ## Events
 Require the Ocore event module where you need it in your project.